-The village of Vathia is one of the most intriguing places in the Mani area of the Peloponnese.
+The village of Vathia is one of the most intriguing places in the Mani region of the Peloponnese.
 Here's everything you need to know about Vathia, the village of stone towers.

 Few places in Greece are as unique as the Mani area in the Peloponnese.
 Looking at the map, the Mani is the middle peninsula to the south of this large, beautiful region.
 Its northernmost towns are Gythio, to the east, and Kardamyli, or possibly the Verga area, to the west.

 One of the largest and most imposing settlements of stone towers and houses is Vathia, located towards the south of the peninsula.
-Just over and hour’s drive from Gythio and about two and a half hours from Kalamata, Vathia is a must-see village if you are going to Mani.
+Vathia is a must-see village if you are going to Mani.

 The stone towers of Vathia

 Vathia is possibly the most photographed village in the Mani.
-It’s a large traditional settlement sitting up on top of a hill, surrounded by olive trees.
-The views to the Aegean are simply magnificent.
+It’s a large traditional settlement located on top of a hill, surrounded by olive trees.
+The views to the Aegean Sea are simply magnificent.

 The stone towers of Vathia date from the 18th and 19th centuries.
 Like elsewhere in the Mani, the stone towers were mostly built to protect people during attacks by the Ottomans, the pirates and other intruders.